BerkeleyHCI/PolymorphicBlocks/getting_started_advanced.md

 > To mark a port array as explicitly having no elements, use `.defined()`.

 ### Circuit Generation
-Connect the LEDs to the IO pin and ground as needed.
+Instantiate the LEDs and connect them to the IO pin and ground as needed.
 `.append_elt(...)` returns the newly created port within the array, which can be used in `self.connect(...)`.

 > <details>